vsankarl/dispatch/ReadMe.txt

 Summary
-Framework that demonstrates dispatch table mechanism.
-The dispatch table has a custom key with the ability to add function pointers.
-The function pointers are templatized to have the ability to arbitrarily add any number or type of arguments and any return type.
+Software framework exemplifying the dispatch table mechanism, characterized by a bespoke key endowed with the capability to incorporate function pointers.
+These function pointers are parameterized to exhibit the versatility to accommodate a diverse array of arguments, be they in number or type, while also supporting a wide spectrum of return types.

 Environment:
 Ubuntu 16.04 - 64 bit